open-telemetry/opentelemetry-collector-contrib/processor/spanprocessor/README.md

 Supported pipeline types: traces

 The span processor modifies the span name based on its attributes or extract span attributes from the span name.
-Please refer to
-[config.go](./config.go) for the config spec.
+It also allows to change span status.
+Please refer to [config.go](./config.go) for the config spec.

 It optionally supports the ability to [include/exclude spans](../README.md#includeexclude-spans).

 The following actions are supported:

 - `name`: Modify the name of attributes within a span
+- `status`: Modify the status of the span

 ### Name a span